 - Processes to check moisture content.

-Please complete the following application form and return to email@example.com or by post to Woodsure at the address on the application form.
+Alternatively you can complete the pdf version below and return it to email@example.com or by post to Woodsure at the address on the application form.
 Please think of the environment before printing this form.

 PDF – Ready to Burn Application Form